cucumber-ltd/value-object.js/README.md

 * `.areEqual(a, b)` returns `true` if two instances of the type are considered equal, or `false` otherwise.
 * `.describe()` returns a string used in error messages mentioning the property.

-The custom property type can then constrain properties values according to its `.coerce(value)` method:
+The constraint is used to convert property values from other types according to its `.coerce(value)` method:

 ```js